What We Do

 Why We Do It

-Our work is guided by the principles of intersectional environmentalism.
+Our award-winning work is guided by the principles of intersectional environmentalism.
 We recognize that youth from equity-deserving communities are disproportionately harmed by environmental crises but are often systemically excluded from environmental advocacy and careers.
 Our programs honour and centre the voices of youth from equity-deserving communities in land stewardship and create spaces where youth can pursue their passions and apply their knowledge and lived experiences to care for the land.
 Through this, we aim to support a more equitable and inclusive environmental movement that recognizes the intersections of social and environmental justice.

 Where We Work